 After WWII the Red Army erected monuments in many places reached during its westwards march, well into the heart of defeated Nazi Germany.

 The former capital city of the Third Reich was the arena of a fierce battle, which took place around and in town for the last two months before the final capitulation of Nazi Germany in May 1945.
 Soviet soldiers died by the thousands in the last act of WWII in Europe.
-This fact, and the significance of the conquest – which also gained the Soviet Union a first level role on the world stage it had never had since its origin with the October Revolution in 1917 – were two elements that had to be remembered and celebrated properly.
+This fact, and the significance of the conquest – which also gained the Soviet Union a first level role on the world stage it had never enjoyed since its origin with the October Revolution in 1917 – were two elements that had to be remembered and celebrated properly.

 For this reason, three areas were selected for the construction of as many monuments, with slightly different functions, in the urban region of Berlin.
 From the viewpoint of art, all of them are interesting examples of late Stalinist architecture, and they are still in place and accessible to visitors.

 As said, more monuments indeed exist, scattered in more intimate locations in Berlin.
 An example can be found in Berlin Hohenschönhausen, not distant from the former STASI prison (see here).

 The following photographs were taken on several occasions between 2015 and 2021.

 Navigate this post – Click on links to scroll

 Getting there and moving around